Heat Safety & Air Quality

 • Bring lots of water on walks and watch for signs of overheating.

-• Hot pavement can have very painful consequences for your dogs.
+• Hot pavement can have painful consequences for your dogs.
 A quick and easy test to see if the street enough for a walk with your dog is to put the back of your hand on the pavement.
 If you can't keep it there for five seconds, it's too hot for your dog's feet.

 • If possible, wait to walk or run your dog when the temperature drops a bit, or stay on the grass.
 Don't go out in the hottest part of the day.